artsy/Swift-at-Artsy/Informed/Lesson Two/README.md

 }
 ```

 It has a function that returns the artwork's artist's name.
-It seems a bit silly to have that as a function, though, since it's really a computed property.
-Swift let's us define those, too.
+It seems a bit silly to have that as a function, though, since it's always a computation.
+But we don't want to add another property like `artistName` to `Artwork`, since that's redundant.
+Instead, Swift let's us define what's called a _computed property_.

 ```swift
 struct Artwork {